kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 }
 ```

+^ May not have all the bells and whistles of dynamic language where we could do this on the fly

-^ A/B test implementation usually looks something like this.
+^ A/B test implementation is usually pretty simple looks something like this

+^ Now that we’ve created our variation, we ship our update and wait for results

+^ After enough time, we’ll get statistically significant movements in our metrics

 ---

 # Monitor Results

 ![inline](img/sample-metrics.png)

+^ Thanks to an incredible experimentation team at Lyft, we have a dashboard for every experiment that looks something like this

+^ Stat, change with conf. interval, chart to visualize the impact

 ^ Then you monitor the metrics...